Chatbot-educacional/Chatbot-educacional/docs/en/MindMaps-and-CollaborativeDrawing.md

 ## 🧠 Mind Maps and Learning

 ### Evidence and Benefits
-- **Student Agency and Critical Thinking:** Mind maps foster student agency, stimulate critical thinking, and promote more meaningful learning.
+- **Agency and Critical Thinking:** Mind maps foster student agency, stimulate critical thinking, and promote more meaningful learning.
 - **Active Participation:** Students who use mind maps participate more actively, assimilate content better, and develop creativity.
 - **Collaboration:** Collaborative mind maps improve organization, information retention, and student motivation, as well as foster creativity and critical thinking.

 ### Recent Studies
+- [The Effectiveness of Visual Mind Mapping Strategy for Improving English Language Learners' Critical Thinking Skills and Reading Ability](https://pdf.eu-jer.com/EU-JER_11_1_141.pdf) — European Journal of Educational Research, 2022
+  - An experimental study with English learners showed that using visual mind maps had a positive and significant impact on critical thinking skills and reading comprehension.
+The experimental group showed statistically significant improvement in all critical thinking indicators.
+- [Mind mapping as a tool of teaching English vocabulary at transport university](https://www.e3s-conferences.org/articles/e3sconf/pdf/2021/71/e3sconf_wfsdi2021_05021.pdf) — E3S Web of Conferences, 2021
+  - The use of digital mind maps with visual appeal significantly helped university students memorize new English words.
+The experimental group memorized more new words than the control group, highlighting the potential of mind mapping to expand vocabulary and engagement.
 - [The use of mind maps as an active methodology for teaching](https://ime.events/iii-cinped/pdf/46491) — 2024
 - [The effectiveness of collaborative mind maps in learning](https://revistas.uece.br/index.php/redufor/article/view/13292) — 2024
   - Collaborative mind maps promote collaborative learning and a more interactive environment.